universal-packages/universal-core-typeorm/README.md

 ucore exec typeorm-task <command> <options>
 ```

-All comand will behave the same, except that the data source always will be set from the TypeormModule that gest the configuration through universal-core config system.
+All comand will behave the same, except that the data source always will be set from the TypeormModule that gets the configuration through universal-core config system.

 Also the `init` will only pupulate your current project with the typeorm template.
-After

 ## Accessing DataSource
 The TypeormModule will be normally available as a global variable, you can access the data source from there.